No one ever told me spirituality could be a self-sabotaging ego trap.

 I used to hold a version of this view myself, so I realize how seductive it is.
 If you’re drawn to spirituality, it feels natural to scorn “materialism.”
 In truth, though, this narrative is too simplistic.
 The truth about capitalism is complex.
-Yes, capitalism has some very real downsides, but in many ways, regulated capitalism has been a force for tremendous good, spurring massive innovation and pulling billions of people out of poverty globally.
+Yes, capitalism has some very real downsides, but in many ways, regulated capitalism has been a force for tremendous good, spurring massive innovation, skyrocketing the global standard of living, and pulling billions of people out of poverty globally.
 In 1820, 94% of the people on Earth were living in extreme poverty.
 By 2015, that figure had dropped to a mere 9.6%, largely thanks to economic growth catalyzed by regulated capitalism:

-I’m all for further methodical, data-driven work to refine and improve our economic systems, but let’s be sure to notice and acknowledge all the things capitalism does really well before we dismiss it.
+I’m all for further methodical, data-driven work to make our economic systems work for everyone and the planet, but let’s be sure to notice and acknowledge all the things capitalism does really well before we dismiss it.
 If you’re curious to think more about this, I highly recommend this extremely balanced, incisive lecture by Jonathan Haidt, exploring the pros and cons of capitalism.